Oneboard Logo

 Curdi Caves

-Best time to visit Visit in April-May for optimal access.
+Best time to visit Visit Curdi in late April to May.

-Explore Curdi's hidden rock-cut caves, remnants of a submerged village, offering a glimpse into Goa's history and culture, with ancient temples, ruins, and eerie landscapes emerging briefly each May.
+Explore Curdi, a submerged Goan village, through a local's eyes, featuring ancient temples and eerie landscapes emerging briefly each May.

 TABLE OF CONTENTS